Is God Racist?

 These two verses are used to say that the Almighty hates the other nations because of their race.

 Now let's go to 2 Esdras.
 Who is speaking?
 Esdras, or more commonly known as Ezra.
-He takes into accounts the return from Babylon, and was there in the Babylonian exile.
-In the same chapter he goes on about how these heathen who are counted as less than nothing are ruling over them.
+He takes into accounts the return from Babylon and was there in the Babylonian exile.
+In the same chapter, he goes on about how these heathen who are counted as less than nothing are ruling over them.
 They're less than nothing because of their actions, not race.
+The Almighty does not judge as we have judged.
+He judges a person based on that person.

-With that being said, let's ask ourselves the million dollar question;
+With that being said, let's ask ourselves one question:

 Does the Almighty Hate People?

-- "And ye shall not walk in the manners of the nation, which I cast out before you: for they committed all these things, and therefore I abhorred them."
+"And ye shall not walk in the manners of the nation, which I cast out before you: for they committed all these things, and therefore I abhorred them."— Leviticus 20 23

 So the other nations are hated for this reason.
 Not because of their skin color, race, lineage, or anything else that cannot be helped.
 It is because of their sins.
 It says he hated them because of the things they did.
 If they were hated for committing these evil acts, would they not be loved if they did not do them or repent?
 The 12 Tribes were not to associate with such wickedness.
 And just to further conclude my point; nation doesn't always equal race.
 Yes, these nations came from and were named after their ancestor from Ham, Shem, or Japheth, but that doesn't mean only they occupied that land.
 For example, an Ishmaelite (descendant of Ishmael, Abraham's son) living in Kittim (son of Javan, the son of Japheth) is still racially an Ishmaelite, but he is a Kittimite by citizenship.
 Given that some of these nations may have had other people in their land, we can't conclude that it was solely based on race, but their actions as a nation.

 Let's get some more information.
 Read Deuteronomy 7 1-4.
 What does it say?
 Why can't they make covenants and intermarriages with these people?
 Because they will turn away their children from following the Almighty and follow false religions.
-This will in turn cause the Almighty to be angry with them.
+This will, in turn, cause the Almighty to be angry with them.
 Notice how it doesn't say, "For they are not of Isaac", or, "For they are a different kind".
-It says the sole reason is because of their beliefs.
+It says the sole reason is that of their beliefs.

 Deuteronomy 23 3-5 proves my point.
-No Ammonite or Moabite shall enter into the congregation of Elohim.
+No Ammonite or Moabite (descendants of Abraham's nephew Lot which means they do not come from Yisrael) shall enter into the congregation of the LORD.
 Why?
 Because they did not meet the 12 Tribes with kindness and supplies as they came out of Egypt.
 They also hired the wicked prophet Balaam to curse them.
 It was not because of race, skin color, or lineage.
 To say so is twisting scripture and to add one's own doctrine to it.

 - All human beings are created in his image (Genesis 1:26-27).
-Acts 17:26 says that from one man he made all the nations to inhabit the whole earth, when they should rise and fall and the boundaries of their lands.
 Eve is the mother of all of humanity (Genesis 3 20).
 Cain and Abel were not of the 12 Tribes.
 Yet it is implied that both of them, not just one of them, have the capacity to do good (Genesis 4 7).
 We must also remember that in Genesis 6, he punished all of humanity based on their sins and spared Noah because he was righteous.

-- The Almighty blessed, talked with, and gave instructions to Noah's sons, who are the progenitors of humanity (Genesis 9) (click here and scroll down near the end for more info on these instructions).
+- Blessings and instructions are given to Noah's sons, who are the progenitors of humanity (Genesis 9) (click here and scroll down near the end for more info on these instructions).
 We know that some of these nations eventually went on to rebel and follow false doctrines, but originally they did not.
 It'd be foolish to think Japheth, Ham, and their families were worshiping other deities at the time of being on the ark since they were blessed and the Almighty spoke to them and that Noah and Shem's families were the only ones who believed.
-And nothing says that these same races cannot repent.
+And nothing says that these same people cannot repent.

-- Sodom and Gomorrah, a nation not from the 12 Tribes, was destroyed for its sins (Genesis 18 20)
+- Sodom and Gomorrah, a nation not from the 12 Tribes, was destroyed for their sins (Genesis 18 20)

 Peace and blessings, and all praises to the Most High.